Religious Education is the core subject in the curriculum and influences all that we teach and enables us to develop the whole person.

 Religious Education in all Catholic schools must be taught for 10% of the timetable, as set out in guidance from the Catholic Bishops of England and Wales.
 In EYFS and Key Stage 1 this equates to 2hours and 10minutes per week and increases to 2 hours and 30 minutes in Key Stage 2.

-For further details on the topics your child will cover in each year group, please take the time to read the parents guide to RE at St. Anne's by clicking on the link.
+For further details on the topics your child will cover in each year group, please take the time to read the parents guide to RE at St. Anne's by clicking on the link below.

 All policies relating to R.E, Collective Worship, Spiritual and Moral Development, as well as Relationship and Sex Education (RSE) can be found under the Catholic Life section of the website.

-Personally I have been the RE Co-ordinator here at St. Anne's since 2006 and have a deep passion to provide exciting, meaningful and spiritual experiences for our pupils, allowing them to develop their own identity, no matter what their own faith and background is.
+Personally I have been the RE Lead Teacher here at St. Anne's since 2006.
+I have a deep passion to provide exciting, meaningful and spiritual experiences for our pupils, allowing them to develop their own identity, no matter what their own faith and background is.

 Please check back regularly for termly newsletters and updates on current topics in school.